CLINICAL TRIAL INFORMATION FOR HEALTHCARE PROVIDERS

 If you have patients who are COVID-19 positive, connect them to a clinical trial or find a treatment option.

 There are several clinical trials to test experimental treatments for patients with mild to moderate cases of COVID-19 who are not hospitalized, as well as hospitalized patients with a severe case of the disease.
 These treatments range from monoclonal antibodies to reduce the duration of symptoms to blood thinners to reduce life-threatening cardiovascular or pulmonary complications.
-FDA has also granted Emergency Use Authorization (EUA) for several treatments.
+The U.S. Food and Drug Administration has also granted Emergency Use Authorization (EUA) for several treatments.
 When discussing treatment options with patients who have a positive COVID-19 test, the following links can help you present the latest information.

 OUTPATIENT TREATMENT TRIALS

 Patients who have tested positive for COVID-19 can help in the search for effective treatments.
 Researchers in hundreds of trials are looking for volunteers that represent diversity in race, ethnicity, gender, and age, including those with comorbidities that can affect the course of the disease.

 If you are looking for a treatment trial for outpatients or to learn more, click here: